JamesArk/elastic-fleet-api-only/guide.md

-# Fleet Managed Elastic Agents: A pratical guide
+# UI-less Fleet Managed Elastic Agents: A guide

-A pratical guide to setup fleet server and fleet managed elastic agents without using Kibana UI.
+A guide on how to setup fleet server and fleet managed elastic agents in Elasticsearch without using the Kibana UI.

 ## Why make this guide?

-Although Elasticsearch provides good documentation on how to set up your own [fleet server](https://www.elastic.co/guide/en/fleet/8.12/add-fleet-server-on-prem.html) and [fleet managed elastic agents](https://www.elastic.co/guide/en/fleet/8.12/install-fleet-managed-elastic-agent.html), there are a few flaws:
+Elasticsearch provides great documentation on how to set up your own [fleet server](https://www.elastic.co/guide/en/fleet/8.12/add-fleet-server-on-prem.html) and [fleet managed elastic agents](https://www.elastic.co/guide/en/fleet/8.12/install-fleet-managed-elastic-agent.html), but there are a few caveats:

-- **Relies on the Kibana UI**: When we want to experiment with clean state elasticsearch deployment or we just want to automate things to remove human error, using the UI should be avoided as much as you can.
+- **Reliance on the Kibana UI**: When we want to experiment with Elasticsearch deployment and keep erasing its data for a clean state or we just want to automate things to remove human error, using the UI should be avoided as much as you can.
+However, Elastic documentation on fleet servers and fleet managed Elastic Agents tend to rely on the Kibana UI for a few, and sometimes several, steps.
-- **Running the fleet server on the host**: Elastic-agents should be installed at the host level in order to get the most accurate metrics of the host and applications running on the host.
+- **Assumption of the Fleet Server collecting metrics and logs**: Elastic Agents should be installed at the host level in order to get the most accurate metrics of the host and applications running on the host.
 However, when it comes to the fleet server, we might not want to monitor the host the fleet-server is running on.
-Maybe we want to run a containerized fleet-server that manages host installed elastic agents.
-The kibana UI assumes you will install the fleet server at the host level, which may or may not be possible or wanted.
-We may just want a container running the fleet server on any host we feel like without interfering with the already installed elastic agent if there is any.
+Maybe we want to run a containerized fleet-server that manages host installed Elastic Agents.
+The kibana UI assumes you will install the fleet server at the host level, which may or may not be possible or desirable.
+We might need to monitor the host the fleet server is running, either because its not as important as the other hosts (Like a Frontend hosts that hosts frontend applications and services like Kibana).
-- **Unclear setup for containerized fleet server**: By following this [guide](https://www.elastic.co/guide/en/fleet/8.12/elastic-agent-container.html), we do get a nice step by step guide on how to run elastic-agents in containers, specially fleet-servers.
-The catch is ... it requires using Kibana's Fleet UI.
-Which we would like to avoid as much as possible.
+- **Unclear complete setup for containerized fleet server and Elastic Agents**: In the Elastic Documentation guide on elastic agents in a [container](https://www.elastic.co/guide/en/fleet/8.12/elastic-agent-container.html), we get a nice step by step guide on how to run elastic-agents in containers, specially fleet-servers.
+The catch is ... it uses Kibana's Fleet UI.
+It assumes you would like to create an agent policy and Elastic Agent integration through the kibana UI.
+And as stated before, sometimes we would like to avoid the reliance on the Kibana UI, so that we can automate enrollment of Elastic Agents or creation of new Agent Policies and Elastic Agent integrations.

-I'd like to note that Elasticsearch does have documentation on the [fleet REST API](https://www.elastic.co/guide/en/fleet/8.12/fleet-api-docs.html) that does give us enough tools to set up our own fleet server and fleet managed elastic agents.
-The problem lies in the lack of a streamlined step by step guide on setting up a fleet server and fleet managed elastic agents using **ONLY** the provided fleet REST APIs and not relying on the Kibana UI in any of the steps.
+Please note that Elasticsearch has documentation on the [Fleet REST API](https://www.elastic.co/guide/en/fleet/8.12/fleet-api-docs.html), that gives us enough tools to set up our own Fleet Server and fleet managed elastic agents and as well as everything the Kibana UI can do with Fleet.
+The problem lies in the lack of a streamlined step by step guide on setting up a Fleet Server and fleet managed elastic agents using **ONLY** the provided Fleet REST APIs and not relying on the Kibana UI in **ANY** of the steps.

+### First What we need
+In order to have our own Fleet Server and fleet managed Elastic Agents, we need to have:
+- An Elasticsearch Cluster
+- Kibana (to verify the Fleet Server and Elastic Agents are enrolled)
+- Certificates and keys for all services (Elasticsearch, Kibana and Fleet Server)

+First, let's create our own self signed CA to create the certificates and keys so that the services that will be using in this guide can authenticate themselves.

-## Self Signed CA and certificates
+### Self Signed CA and certificates

 Elasticsearch has a nice tool for creating self signed CA's and other certificates that work well on Elastic products.
-To configure SSL/TLS using this tool, you can check out their guide [here](https://www.elastic.co/guide/en/fleet/8.12/secure-connections.html), but in this guide I will be creating our own CA using [openssl](https://www.openssl.org/) and using the Elasticsearch tools for the other certificates and keys.
+To configure SSL/TLS using this tool, you can check out their [guide](https://www.elastic.co/guide/en/fleet/8.12/secure-connections.html), but in this guide we will be creating our own CA, certificates and certificate keys using [openssl](https://www.openssl.org/).

-The following command will create our own CA certificate and key with an expiration of 10 years:
+Let's start by creating our own CA certificate and key with an expiration of 10 years:

 ```bash
 mkdir ca && \